austriapro/ebinterface-ubl-mapping/README.md

 # News and noteworthy

+v5.3.5 - 2025-08-29
+* Fixed the UBL to ebInterface maaping of `InvoiceRecipientsBillerID` (regression from v5.3.2)

 v5.3.4 - 2025-07-20
 * Applying the `isPrepaidAmountSupported` when converting UBL Credit Notes as well
 * Converting the rounding amount and the prepaid amount to ebInterface (5.0+) as well